Mari took a long sip of lemonade from the straw and blindly reached out to set it on the end table next to the hammock.

 “All we’re saying is be careful.”

-An echo of Todd’s words.
+An echo of Keon’s words.
 Mari frowned.
 Life was good.
 Her time with Tyler was great.
 She didn’t want anything encroaching on that, not even Raoul’s vague feelings of concern.

 Raoul turned to her.
 “You’re old enough to make your own decisions.
 Have been for a while now.”
 He paused and scratched at his head, making her grin.
 “I told you what I think.
 What you do is up to you.”